KGCW: Nexstar ownership

 Grant Broadcasting announced the sale of its stations for $87.5 million to Nexstar Broadcasting Group in November 2013.
 It was the second acquisition by Nexstar involving a Quad Cities-market television station in six weeks; in September, Nexstar had announced the acquisition of WHBF-TV in Rock Island, Illinois.
 The Grant purchase closed in December 2014, along with the acquisition of KLJB by Marshall Broadcasting Group under a deal in which Nexstar continued to provide services via a shared services agreement; Nexstar could own WHBF-TV with KGCW outright but not with KLJB, which was one of the top four-rated stations in the market.
 In May 2015, KGCW's Quad Cities simulcast—still needed to serve some viewers who could not receive a strong signal from Seaton—moved from a subchannel of KLJB to a subchannel of WHBF-TV as a consequence of the ownership change, a move that had been anticipated for months.
 Another effect was that KLJB and KGCW could no longer share syndicated programming.

 In 2020, KGCW moved its transmitter to a new tower at Orion, from where other Quad Cities stations are broadcast.
 This coincided with the repack from the 2016 United States wireless spectrum auction, which moved the station to channel 21.
 As a result, the WHBF-TV subchannel simulcast was discontinued.

+In August 2025, Nexstar agreed to acquire Tegna—owner of ABC affiliate WQAD-TV (channel 8)—for $6.2 billion.
+The deal was completed on March 19, 2026, and included approval for Nexstar to own three full-power station licenses in markets such as the Quad Cities.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented WQAD from being integrated into WHBF/KGCW/KLJB.